beyzanc/Patika.dev-Sipay-.Net-Bootcamp-Final-Case/README.md

 ## Token Service

 The ResiPay application includes a "TokenService" responsible for generating and validating **JSON Web Tokens** (JWT).
-However, due to time constraints, this service is currently not actively utilized in the project.

 ### Functionality: